deepjavalibrary/djl-demo/README.md

 This repository is a Demo application, built using [Deep Java Library(DJL)](https://github.com/awslabs/djl).
 The application, detects malicious url based on a trained [Character Level CNN model](https://arxiv.org/abs/1509.01626).

-We use a dataset that is a amalgamation of the following malicious URL databases.
+We use a third-party dataset that is a amalgamation of the following malicious URL databases.

 Benign

 1. Custom automated webscraping of Alexa Top 1M with recursive depth of scraping of level 1.
-2. Custom entries of our own

 Malicious